tekknolagi/tekknolagi.github.com/_posts/2022-11-03-cinder-jit-symbolizer.md

 Through a bunch of trial and error and reading too much half-working code on the internet and too many manual pages, I got the symbolizer working!
-I managed to make it symbolize function names from our executable and fall back to `dladdr` for symbols shared objects.
+I managed to make it symbolize function names from our executable and fall back to `dladdr` for symbols in shared objects.

 ```c++
 std::optional<std::string_view> Symbolizer::symbolize(const void* func) {